mcaveniathor/posh/README.md

 ## Usage

 ```
 Usage: posh [OPTIONS] <BRAND> [QUERY]

 Arguments:
   <BRAND>  The brand to be searched for.
 Use quotation marks if there is a space in the name. e.g "Old Navy"
-  [QUERY]  An optional search term to include with the brand. e.g. "sandals"
+  [QUERY]  An optional search term to include with the brand. e.g. sandals or "tweed suit"

 Options:
-  -s, --step <STEP>  The number of results to fetch for each page [default: 100]
+  -s, --step <STEP>  The number of results to fetch for each page (limited by Poshmark to 100) [default: 100]
 ```

 ### Basic usage example